Roland TR-707: Architecture

 While the TR-707 is a primarily digital device, it still employs some analog circuitry like envelopes and amplifiers.

 The sounds where envelope circuits are used to contour the sounds are the Crash and Ride Cymbal, and the Hi-Hats.
 The Crash and Ride Cymbals are stored and replayed at 6-bit resolution whereas the other sounds are 8-bit samples.
 This low bit resolution significantly alters the dynamics of the original sounds resulting in very compressed sounds with an unnaturally long sustain.
-Envelope circuits were used here in an attempt to recreate an approximation the original dynamics of the sounds recorded.

 Comparison of the Cymbal samples stored on the ROM and the Cymbal sounds you hear after they have gone through D/A conversion, envelopes, and amplification.

 These envelopes also play a role in reducing the quantization noise introduced by the low bit-depth used in the TR-707's circuits, particularly during the decay portion of sounds.

-Both the open and closed Hi-Hat sounds are generated by the same sample stored in the ROM.
-When you trigger the closed Hi-Hat you actually trigger the open Hi-Hat sound that is then enveloped to sound like a short, closed cymbal hit.
-This approach eliminated the need to store two different Hi-Hat samples on individual EEPROMs.
-This was a smart and economical move by Roland as digital storage was very expensive at the time, thus allowing them to keep manufacturing costs down.

 With the introduction of a 707/727 sound set for the Roland TR-8, Roland published an in-depth explanation of what causes a TR-707 unit to behave differently than a set of sampled sounds from the machine.

 Legacy

 The TR-707 was a staple in early house music, particularly with acid house.
 It is also a staple of almost all electronically produced Arabic pop music (al jeel).
 The TR-707 only offers a limited number of instruments sampled at 8 bits, but it is still in use because of its versatility in synchronizing with other hardware and its fully featured interface, comparable to that of high-end Roland drum machines such as the TR-808 and TR-909.

-The TR-727 is visually identical aside from having blue highlights on the case, but it contains a different, Latin-inspired sample set.
+In 1985, Roland released the TR-727, a model of the TR-707 with sounds sampled from Latin percussion.
 The TR-505 contains a subset of samples selected from the 707 and 727.

 Songs that use the TR-707 include "Need You Tonight" by INXS, Move Your Body" by Marshall Jefferson and "Washing Machine" by Mr. Fingers.